MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

 + Deployed code to the staging deployment slot
 + Swapped the staging slots
 + Configured and tested autoscaling of the Azure web app

+## Extend your learning with Copilot
+Copilot can assist you in learning how to use the Azure scripting tools.
+Copilot can also assist in areas not covered in the lab or where you need more information.
+Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
+Take a few minutes to try these prompts.

++ Summarize the steps to create and configure an Azure web app.
++ What are ways I can scale an Azure Web App?

+## Learn more with self-paced training

++ [Stage a web app deployment for testing and rollback by using App Service deployment slots](https://learn.microsoft.com/training/modules/stage-deploy-app-service-deployment-slots/).
+Use deployment slots to streamline deployment and roll back a web app in Azure App Service.
++ [Scale an App Service web app to efficiently meet demand with App Service scale up and scale out](https://learn.microsoft.com/training/modules/app-service-scale-up-scale-out/).
+Respond to periods of increased activity by incrementally increasing the resources available and then, to reduce costs, decreasing these resources when activity drops.

+## Key takeaways

+Congratulations on completing the lab.
+Here are the main takeaways for this lab.

++ Azure App Services lets you quickly build, deploy, and scale web apps.
++ App Service includes support for many developer environments including ASP.NET, Java, PHP, and Python.
++ Deployment slots allow you to create separate environments for deploying and testing your web app.
++ You can manually or automatically scale a web app to handle additional demand.
++ A wide variety of diagnostics and testing tools are available.

 ### You have successfully completed the lab**